Grapsidae

 The Grapsidae are a family of crabs known variously as marsh crabs, shore crabs, or talon crabs.
 The family has not been confirmed to form a monophyletic group and some taxa may belong in other families.
 They are found along the shore among rocks, in estuaries, marshes, and in some cases pelagic among drifting seaweeds and flotsam.

 Genera

 A number of taxa, formerly treated as subfamilies of the family Grapsidae are now considered families in their own right, including the Varunidae and Plagusiidae.
-Ten genera remain in the family, two of them known only from fossils:
+Forty species and ten genera remain in the family, two of the genera known only from fossils: